Volkswagen to pay Vermont $6.5 million in emissions lawsuit

 BURLINGTON, Vt.
-(AP) - The state of Vermont and people who bought certain Volkswagen diesel models that were rigged to cheat on emissions tests will be getting a total of $6.5 million from the automaker.
+(AP) - The state of Vermont and people who bought certain Volkswagen diesel models that were rigged to cheat on emissions tests will be getting a total of $6.5 million from the automaker, Vermont Attorney General T.J.
+Donovan announced Wednesday.

-Company spokesman, Mike Tolbert says, "Volkswagen's agreement with Vermont fully resolves all claims asserted by the state related to the diesel matter."
+"This is good news for Vermonters," Donovan said.
+"Vermonters expect and deserve truth in advertising - especially when it comes to making decisions involving environmental impacts."

-This settlement is in addition to a previous $4.2 million settlement for violations of Vermont environmental laws and rules.
+This settlement with Vermont announced Wednesday is in addition to a previous $4.2 million settlement for violations of Vermont environmental laws and rules

+"Volkswagen's agreement with Vermont fully resolves all claims asserted by the state related to the diesel matter," VW spokesman Mike Tolbert said.

+VW has admitted rigging diesel emissions technology to trigger certain pollution results only during testing, not during regular road use.
+The company has paid billions of dollars in fines and penalties and one senior manager was sentenced to seven years in prison.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.